jbrunton/ci.jbrunton.com/README.md

 * Go to 'Configure System', and for both Github and Github Pull Request Builder sections set the Github API URL to 'https://api.github.com' and configure to use the personal access token.
+* At time of writing, it's necessary to set the number of concurrent executors to one, since the 4GB of memory on the DigitalOcean droplet I'm using is insufficient for parallel jobs.